amanimmortal/AVNCodex/README.md

 ## Notes on F95Zone Interaction

 *   This application relies on F95Zone's RSS feeds.
 Changes to their site structure or RSS feed availability can break functionality.
+*   The F95Zone RSS feeds have a parameter (often referred to as `rows` or similar, corresponding to `limit` in the `F95APIClient`) that controls the number of results.
+While the API might accept various values, it typically defaults to 30 items if an unsupported number is requested.
+The application now attempts to use a limit of 90 items for its RSS queries to maximize the data retrieved in a single request.
 *   The `F95APIClient` includes mechanisms to cycle through public proxies to improve request success rates, as direct requests can be rate-limited or blocked.
 The reliability of these public proxies can vary.
 *   No direct web scraping of HTML pages for game data is performed by default for update checks; it primarily uses structured RSS data.